Pelagicore/software-factory-blueprint/docs/articles/templates/directory-structure.rst

 ====================================== ===========
-scripts                                Contains e.g. utility scripts that might be needed to e.g. set up an environment or such like. cmake_modules                          Contains any CMake 'find' modules. doc                                    Contains doxygen files for generating reference documentation that is not part of any class
+scripts                                Contains e.g. utility scripts that might be needed to e.g. set up an environment or such like. cmake_modules                          Contains any CMake 'find' modules. doc                                    Contains Doxygen files for generating reference documentation that is not part of any class
                                        etc, e.g. introductory pages and topic overviews.
-Contains design.md, describing the design of the component in an arc42 structure. doc/images                             Contains images for the design and doxygen documentation.
+Contains design.md, describing the design of the component in an arc42 structure. doc/images                             Contains images for the design and Doxygen documentation.
                                        The preferred file format is png.
 If the image is generated from another document, it is recommended to keep that document here as well, e.g. a UML model. component-test                         Contains tests and any stubs used in component tests.